zebahermain/bhive_workspace/README.md

-# 🪑 Co-working Seat Booking App
+# 🪑 Co-working Space Booking App

 A responsive React + Material UI application to display available co-working spaces and their day pass pricing, pulled dynamically from a GitHub-hosted JSON API.